riya-kaurav/credex-audit/ARCHITECTURE.md

 - Free tier handles the expected load for an MVP
 - Postgres under the hood — real relational DB, not a toy
-- Row Level Security available when needed
+- Row Level Security enabled — public audits readable without auth, leads protected
 - SDK works seamlessly with Next.js App Router
 - No vendor lock-in — standard Postgres can be migrated anywhere

-Considered Firebase but Supabase's SQL interface makes the audit data queryable for Credex's sales team without writing custom queries.
+Two clients in use: browser client (anon key, client-side) for fetching public audits on the results page, and service role client (server-side only, inside API routes) for inserts.

 ---